microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Expressions.md

 ### Subset

 The `subset` condition can be used to determine if the operand is a set of specified values.
-Additionally the following properties are accepted:
+The following properties are accepted:

 - `caseSensitive` - Optionally, a case-sensitive comparison can be performed.
   By default, case-insensitive comparison is performed.